Steel in Construction: Life Cycle Analysis and Module D

-To enable the adequate assessment of the sustainability of buildings and public or civil-works, products used in construction of buildings are increasingly required to provide EPDs for all products used listing clearly the major environmental impacts over different stages of its life-cycle.
-(Picture 2)
+To enable the adequate assessment of the sustainability of buildings and public or civil works, products used in the construction of buildings are increasingly required to provide EPDs for all products used listing clearly the major environmental impacts over different stages of its life-cycle.

 CEN/TC 350 and the importance of Module D

-In Europe, to avoid the creation of trade barriers in the common market, the European Commission gave a mandate to its normalisation body, CEN/ TC 350, to develop a harmonised standard to define the methodology to implement and calculate EPDs and assess sustainable performances at building level.
+In Europe, to avoid the creation of trade barriers in the common market, the European Commission set a mandate for its normalisation body, CEN/ TC 350, to develop a harmonised standard to define the methodology to implement and calculate EPDs and assess sustainable performances at building level.

 Knowing that the EPDs of products are the basis of their competitive strength in the environmental assessment of a building, all the relevant material sectors took an interest in guiding the calculation method developed under CEN/TC 350 to reflect the specific competitive strengths of the material they represented.

-The result was the publication of the final standard, called EN 15804 at the end of 2012.
-This standard includes a “Module D” which provides the opportunity to account for the benefits of end-of-life recycling of steel in an EPD.
+The result was the publication of the final standard called EN 15804 at the end of 2012.
+This standard includes 'Module D,' which provides the opportunity to account for the benefits of end-of-life recycling of steel in an EPD.

-The inclusion of Module D is a major accomplishment which extends the reporting of environmental benefits of recycling from recycled content percentages only to equally include the end-of-life recycling possibilities.
-This method and inclusion is especially significant for steel products made predominantly from iron ore, for example flat steel products made via the integrated route.
+The inclusion of Module D is a major accomplishment that extends the reporting of environmental benefits of recycling from recycled content percentages only to equally include the end-of-life recycling possibilities.
+This method and inclusion is especially significant for steel products made predominantly from iron ore; for example, flat steel products made via the integrated route.
 Being net generators of scrap, these products can now claim the environmental credits of future recycling in Module D.

 This also has other repercussions.
-If Module D were not included, it would have caused a significant negative impact on the competitive position in environmental assessments for all of ArcelorMittal’s products.
+If Module D had not been included, it would have caused a significant negative impact on the competitive position in environmental assessments for all of ArcelorMittal’s products.